 Rae Dunn Inspired Halloween Party Idea

 Halloween is next week, and I’m ready for it… to be over.

 Yay, I said it.
 I’m not a huge Halloween fan, but that changed this year.
 When I discovered all the awesomeness of the Rae Dunn Halloween line, I knew I had to do something with it.
-There are so many pieces in her Halloween line, but the way this competition is set up, I knew I wouldn’t be able to get everything.
+There are so many pieces in her Halloween line, but I knew I wouldn’t be able to get everything the way this competition is.

-I got most of it, but the only piece that I missed out on getting was the black Happy Halloween Canister.
+I got most of it, but the only piece that I missed out on getting was the black Happy Halloween Canister (ended up scoring that the next year and included it in this Rae Dunn Party Set-up.).
 Anyways, I got inspired to do a Rae Dunn Halloween party with the pieces I did get, and I’m sharing this with y’all today!

 Halloween Party Idea using Rae Dunn decor

 To put this idea together, you will need a variety of items.
-However, if you can’t get your hands on any Rae Dunn pieces, then substitute for something else.
-You can also get mugs and platters, use your Cricut to make your own Rae Dunn mugs.
-Chip and Joanna Gaines’s Hearth & Hand line has a lot of similar pieces to the Rae Dunn (owned by Magenta).
+However, if you can’t get your hands on any Rae Dunn pieces, substitute for something else; you can also get mugs and platters; use your Cricut to make your own Rae Dunn mugs.
+Chip and Joanna Gaines’s Hearth & Hand line has many similar pieces to the Rae Dunn (owned by Magenta).
 I have a tutorial on how I made a coffee mug using a Rae Dunn inspired font with my Cricut.
 You can take the same steps to make your own Halloween Rae Dunn look-a-like items.

 Items you will need for a fabulous Halloween party